Buick Encore GX

 The Buick Encore GX is a subcompact crossover SUV built by General Motors starting in 2019.
-Like the smaller Encore, the Encore GX is manufactured by GM Korea.
+Like the smaller Encore and the related Chevrolet Trailblazer, the Encore GX is manufactured by GM Korea.
 In China, it is manufactured by the SAIC-GM joint venture.

 Overview

 The Encore GX was revealed alongside the second generation Encore at the 2019 Shanghai Auto Show.
 It shares the VSS-F platform with the new Chevrolet Trailblazer crossover SUV.
-The size of the Encore GX is subcompact-plus, meaning that it slots between the subcompact Encore and the compact Envision.
+The size of the Encore GX is subcompact-plus, positioned between the subcompact Encore and the compact Envision.

+After the discontinuation of the smaller Encore, the Encore GX was the entry-level offering from Buick, until the arrival of the larger but less expensive Envista.

 North America

 In North America, the Encore GX was introduced at the Los Angeles Auto Show in November 2019, and made its debut in early 2020 for the 2020 model year.
-It slots in between the smaller Buick Encore and the midsize Buick Envision, but it does not replace the Buick Encore in the North American market.
+It is positioned between the smaller Buick Encore and the midsize Buick Envision, but it does not replace the Buick Encore in the North American market.
 The Encore GX includes several standard safety assistance features, such as automatic emergency braking, forward collision alert, and lane departure warning.

-The Encore GX launched in three trims: Preferred, Select, and Essence.
-It also gets a Sport Touring package that adds visual enhancements such as a custom grille with Red accents, sporty front & rear bumpers with Red accents, body-colored moldings, and exclusive 18-inch wheels, but no mechanical upgrades.
+The Encore GX was launched in three trims: Preferred, Select, and Essence.
+It also gets a Sport Touring package that adds visual enhancements such as a custom grille with Red accents, sporty front & rear bumpers with Red accents, body-colored mouldings, and exclusive 18-inch wheels, but no mechanical upgrades.